Get News & Updates Directly To Your Inbox

 While your money rolls over year to year, it could run out if you have a major medical expense and don’t have enough money in your HSA to cover it.
 Also, an HSA isn’t an emergency piggy bank.
 There are penalties if you use it to cover non-qualified medical expenses.

-You get tax savings!
-Some employers contribute funds to your FSA, and you can roll over up to $500 a year.
+An FSA offers tax savings!
+Some employers contribute funds to your FSA, and you may be able to roll over money to the next year, depending on IRS rules.

-If you have extra money in your account at the end of the year, you lose it.
-Rollover limits can change ($570 in 2022 and $610 in 2023) and employers decide whether they allow it or cap it at a lower amount.
+If you have extra money in your FSA account at the end of the year, you may lose it.
+Rollover limits can change, and employers decide if they will allow it or cap it at a lower amount.
 Your employer owns the account, and you can’t take the funds with you if you change jobs or retire.

 Remember, you save when you use doctors who are in-network.
 Once you meet your out-of-pocket maximum, your health plan pays covered services at 100 percent.
-Depending on your needs, you can save lots of money by having one of these savings accounts.
+Depending on your needs, you can save a lot of money by having one of these savings accounts.

 Your choice depends on the level of coverage that’s right for you.
-If you are not managing ongoing medical treatment and you want the ability to contribute and invest the money you save for future medical expenses, an HDHP/HSA combination may be right for you.
+If you are not managing ongoing medical treatment and want to invest the money you save for future medical expenses, an HDHP/HSA combination may be right for you.
 If you are managing a chronic health condition and ongoing medical expenses, a PPO and FSA might be a good choice.
 Our customer advocates and your human resources department can help you decide.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation,